 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Memcached on a CentOS 8 server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Memcached on CentOS 8

 Step 1.
-First let’s start by ensuring your system is up-to-date.
+First, let’s start by ensuring your system is up-to-date.

 Step 2.
 Installing Memcached on CentOS 8.

 Memcached packages are included in the default CentOS 8 repositories.
-Execute the following commands to install memcached:
+Execute the following commands to install Memcached:

-Memcached configuration file is located in
+The Memcached configuration file is located in

 Save the file and restart the Memcached service for the changes to take effect: